embrio-tech/buck-it-up/README.md

       #GS_SA_KEY: "Base64 encoded credentials.json" unnecessary if a workload identity is available
 ```

-After that you can perform backup of your `docker compose` by adding special labels.
+After that you can perform backup of your `docker compose` projects on the same host by adding special labels to your services.
 In this example we perform a backup of an invoiceninja instance:

 ```yml
 version: "3"